TabbycatDebate/tabbycat/docs/install/windows.rst

 Installing Locally on Windows
 =============================

-Before you start, be sure to read our general information on :ref:`local installations <install-local>` to help you understand what's going on.
+Before you start, be sure to read our page on :ref:`local installations <install-local>` to help you understand what's going on, particularly this section: :ref:`install-decision`

 Requisite technical background
 ==============================